 Derek will take your questions now:

 Once in a while I like to respond to questions and comments from readers.
-I won’t waste anyone’s time trying to argue against negativity, or indulge people who “troll” in order to stir something up, but I do value constructive exchange, and especially questions and comments that seek clarification, or people looking for encouragement in their own spiritual journey.
+I won’t waste anyone’s time trying to argue against negativity, or indulging people who “troll” in order to stir something up, but I do value constructive exchange, and especially questions and comments that seek clarification, and people looking for encouragement in their own spiritual journey.

-Hence the following email from a reader in the Pacific Northwest:
+Hence the following welcome email from a reader in the Pacific Northwest:

 Dear Derek – I’ve never heard the phrase, “Gospel of Love” before; but I have to say that it rings true.
 I’m not really a believer – not quite – more of a “could-go-either-way questioner.”
 I (along with my wife) am tired of obnoxious public religion.
 But your words speak to my heart.
 What exactly do you mean?

-My correspondent is not alone.
-According to figures released by the Pew Research Center (discussed by Rachel Zoll in today’s AP article in the N&O), “Americans who don’t affiliate with a religion have become the second largest group in total numbers behind evangelicals, comprising nearly 23 percent of U.S. adults.
+And my correspondent is not alone.
+According to figures released by the Pew Research Center, “Americans who don’t affiliate with a religion have become the second largest group in total numbers behind evangelicals, comprising nearly 23 percent of U.S. adults.
 Within that group, dubbed nones, a growing share describe themselves as atheist or agnostic, making the country less religious overall.”

 Even among those who claim to be “religiously affiliated,” only six of ten say they attend worship “at least once or twice a month,” although nearly all report that they do believe in God.

-DISTORTED MESSAGE: One of the reasons so many people are distancing themselves from an active life of faith is – I believe – the gross distortion of the gospel message by religious groups more vested in the social-political culture than the generous, invitational, grace and mercy of God’s love.
+One of the reasons so many people are distancing themselves from an active life of faith is – I believe – the gross distortion of the gospel message by religious groups more vested in a stylized social-political culture than the generous, invitational, grace and mercy of God’s love.

 This presentation of Christianity is deceiving people at both extremes of the spectrum.
 Fundamentalism – with its attendant nationalism, chauvinism, materialism, exclusivism, and legalism – is responsible for the most damaging and far-reaching distortions, but all of us in the church are culpable when it comes to misrepresenting the essential and transformational fact of God’s initiative of love in Jesus.